Chibong3020/Chibong3020/README.md

 ### Hi there I am Chibong.
 I am a High Schooler who likes to code.
-Hope u like my projects.
+Hope u like my projects :)

 profile.